 - 1 12 to 15-ounce can whole kernel corn (well drained, or about 1 3/4 to 2 cups cooked fresh corn kernels*)

-- Following the package directions, fill the waffle iron with the batter, gently spreading as needed.
+Following the appliance directions, fill the waffle iron with the batter, gently spreading as needed.

 - Add about 1/2 cup of crumbled cooked bacon or diced ham to the waffle batter along with the corn.